Pattern-Projects/blender-ucd-project/README.md

     - It can be detected by increasing the page zoom and looking at the footer
     - It appears this gap is found on many websites including [blender.org](https://www.blender.org/) and [getbootstrap.com](https://getbootstrap.com/)
     - If it is a bug at all it is outside the scope to the project to solve it
+    - Raised a question on [StackOverflow](https://stackoverflow.com/questions/55883390/small-gap-to-right-of-html-pages-is-this-a-bug-or-just-a-quirk-of-web-browsers) regarding this.

 ### Bug Fixes
 1. test-file.txt not downloading after dialog box